IDL2013/IDL2013/README.md

-Health economist currently learning R. Interested in the application of data science and statistical/machine learning in HTA/HEOR.
+Health economist currently learning R and Python.
+Interested in the application of data science and statistical/machine learning and AI in HTA/HEOR.

 Feel free to connect if it's of interest!